Table of Contents

 “And the LORD spoke to Moses on Mount Sinai, saying, “Speak to the children of Israel, and say to them: ‘When you come into the land which I give you, then the land shall keep a sabbath to the LORD.
 Six years you shall sow your field, and six years you shall prune your vineyard, and gather its fruit; but in the seventh year there shall be a sabbath of solemn rest for the land, a sabbath to the LORD.

 You shall neither sow your field nor prune your vineyard.
 What grows of its own accord of your harvest you shall not reap, nor gather the grapes of your untended vine, for it is a year of rest for the land.
 And the sabbath produce of the land shall be food for you: for you, your male and female servants, your hired man, and the stranger who dwells with you, for your livestock and the beasts that are in your land—all its produce shall be for food” (Leviticus 25:1–7).

-The first purpose was to replenish the land.
+The first purpose for God’s command was to replenish the earth.
 God saw that all plant life needed to have their nutrients renewed periodically.
-In ancient times agriculture was primitive, the science of crop rotation was not known, and artificial fertilizers were not used.
+In ancient times, agriculture was primitive; the science of crop rotation was not known; and artificial fertilizers were not used.
 So, by this measure, the Lord planned to revitalize the earth and its resources.

-Sadly, the desire for financial profit made the Israelites disobey the Lord’s commandment.
-And the “seventy years” captivity was a result of their breaking many of God’s commandments and also for the purpose of resting of the Land.
+Sadly, the desire for financial profit made the Israelites disobey the Lord’s command.
+The “seventy years” captivity was a result of their breaking many of God’s commandments and also for the purpose of giving the earth a time to replenish – a Sabbatical year.
 The Lord intended to make up for the failure to observe these sabbatical years.
 Thus, the Israelites were to remain in captivity “…until the land had enjoyed her Sabbaths.
-As long as she lay desolate she kept Sabbath, to fulfill seventy years” (2 Chron.
-36:17–21).
+As long as she lay desolate she kept Sabbath, to fulfill seventy years” (2 Chronicles 36:17–21).

 In His service,